Authentic Vietnamese Salted Coffee (Cà Phê Muối)

 You could also try buying one from a Vietnamese deli or cafe, but you’ll have the best chance in a grocery store.
 I’m sure you could also find one online as well!

-Phin filters are easy to use but takes a little practice to perfect the brewing technique.
+Phin filters are easy to use but take a little practice to perfect the brewing technique.

 Vietnamese salted coffee, or ca phe muoi, is a unique and addicting drink that’s both sweet and salty.
 If you haven’t tried it yet, it’s truly an experience!
 This coffee is rich, creamy, and bold, with just the right touch of salt to perfectly balance the flavors.